smussenden/2019-baltimore-climate-health-project-data-repo/memos/street-tree-analysis-july-01.md

 * **Neighborhoods of interest** (18): The following NSAs are considered neighbhorhoods of interest:
   * **Target neighborhoods** (15): "Berea", "Broadway East", "Oliver", "Middle East", "Biddle Street","Milton-Montford", "Madison-Eastend", "CARE", "McElderry Park", "Ellwood Park/Monument", "Patterson Place", "Patterson Park Neighborhood", "Baltimore Highlands", "Highlandtown", "Upper Fells Point"
   * **Counterpoint neighborhoods** (3 nearby NSAs that are richer than the target NSAs): "Butcher's Hill", "Canton", "Washington Hill"

+### Example Trees
+* Biggest tree in Broadway East (that's not in a park) has a 33 inch trunk (1600 North Washington Street).
+It is in "good" condition.
+This tree is huge for this area, where most tree trunks are just a few inches across.
+But it would be middling in Roland Park, where 146 trees have trunks of that size or larger, and three dozen have trunks of 40 inches across or more.
+* The largest tree in Roland Park is 68 inches across (3901 Beech Ave).
+It is in "fair" condition.

 ## Summary